Outlander: Blood of My Blood: Filming

+By June 2025, production was underway on the second season in Scotland.
+On December 18, 2025, Starz announced on its social media that filming for season two had wrapped.

 Release

 Outlander: Blood of My Blood premiered on August 8, 2025.
+The second season is set to premiere on September 18, 2026.

 Reception

 On the review aggregator website Rotten Tomatoes, the first season has an approval rating of 91% based on 22 critics' reviews.
 The website's critics consensus is, "Tapping into a rich vein of romance and swashbuckling adventure, Blood of My Blood is a swoon-worthy spinoff that exemplifies the original Outlanders best qualities."
 Metacritic, which uses a weighted average, assigned a score of 70 out of 100, based on 15 critics, indicating "generally favorable" reviews.